tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 app.use(express.static('public'));
 ```

+---
+BTW - `app.use()` defines a "middleware" function - we'll get deeper into this later on in the course - https://expressjs.com/en/guide/writing-middleware.html
+---

 - Next, create a **public** folder (at the "top level" where **src** is)
   - then add these 3 files to it --> [intro-express-files](_files/intro-express-files/)
 - Verify that the static files are  visible: